 We want you to enjoy to the max a well-planned fishing expedition!
 Good luck!

-In the high tide and low tide chart, we can see that the first high tide was at 5:58 am and the next high tide will be at 6:15 pm.
-The only low tide of the day will be at 12:07 pm.
+In the high tide and low tide chart, we can see that the first high tide was at 6:07 am and the next high tide will be at 6:26 pm.
+The only low tide of the day was at 12:16 pm.

 The solunar fishing calendar in Fulton tells us that today is an average day for fishing, the fish activity forecast is average.
 Please, read more about solunar tables.
 The best times of day for fishing are:

 Tide timetable for Fulton.
 The times are generated in local time in Florida (East Coast) and the daylight saving time change is calculated automatically, so you don't need to add or subtract anything.
 You will also have the lunar phase, sunrise and sunset times, the tidal coefficient and the average fish activity forecast for each day according to the solunar tables:

 [ 0 low activity ] , [ average activity ] , [ high activity ] , [ very high activity ]

 NOTE: The times reflected in the tide table for Fulton are tide forecasts only valid as references for sport fishing.
 They shouldn't be used as a guide for navigation.
 The heights are expressed in feet referenced to Mean Lower Low Water (MLLW).